Hormonal acne, which foods should be avoided?

 Dietary supplements can support skin health by providing essential nutrients.
 For example, a zinc treatment can regulate sebum production and reduce inflammation.
 Probiotics, omega-3s, and antioxidants are also beneficial.

-The Perfect Skin Program by D-LAB is specially designed to address skin imbalances related to hormonal acne.
+The Peau-Parfaite Program from D-LAB is specially designed to treat skin imbalances related to hormonal acne.

 Conclusion and recommendations